 Things have evolved considerably since the Eisenhower and Diefenbaker years.
 Hutcheon2 taught us about air flow that decade but it took more than a half century to get it right.
 We needed air control.
 We needed an air control layer – an air barrier.
-We started off with locating it on the inside and finally ended up with it on the outside3.
-We started by combining it with a vapor barrier on the inside then we finished by combining it with a weather resistive barrier (WRB) and continuous insulation on the outside (Figure 1, Figure 2, Figure 3, Figure 4 and Figure 5).
+We started off with locating it on the inside, moved it to the middle, and finally ended up with it on the outside3.
+We started by combining it with a vapor barrier on the inside then we finished by combining it with a weather resistive barrier (WRB) and continuous insulation on the outside (Figure 1, Figure 2, Figure 3, Figure 4, Figure 5, and Figure 6).

 Figure 1: Polyethylene Air-Vapor Barrier—The period of “black death” where acoustical sealant that was black in color was used to seal overlapping sheets of 6 mil polyethylene to create a continuous air barrier.
 Note that where the membrane sheet wrapped the exterior rim joist it needed to be vapor open.
 Vapor open “housewraps” or plastic building papers were used in these locations.

 Figure 2: The “Airtight Drywall Approach”—The interior gypsum board lining became the air barrier.
 The approach was more robust than polyethylene air-vapor barriers and since gypsum board was not a vapor barrier the approach could be used in any climate.
 However to get to similar extraordinary levels of airtightness painstaking effort was still required.

 Figure 3: The Interstitial Air Barrier-Airtightness can also be provided within building framing elements.
 This is most commonly achieved using spray polyurethane foam (SPF).

 Figure 4: Air Infiltration Barrier—Plastic housewraps were developed and had two functions – rainwater control and air control.